Skip to main content

 ENV_ADDRESS_MAINEnter the actual access address for the HAP system (e.g., https://hap.domain.com).

-ENV_ADDRESS_ALLOWLISTOptional, enter the extended access address whitelist for the HAP system, separated by commas.
+ENV_ADDRESS_ALLOWLISTOptional.
+Enter additional allowed access addresses for the HAP system, separated by commas.

-1. After modification, save and exit to ensure all configurations match the current deployment environment, then proceed to the subsequent steps.
+3. After modification, save and exit.
+Ensure all configurations match the current deployment environment before proceeding.

 cd /data/mingdao/script/kubernetes/